underlay/tasl.io/content/docs/namespaces.md

 - use a domain name that you have authority over
 - pick something that feels stable to you

-## Using terms from existing namespaces
+## using terms from existing namespaces

 There’s another way for people to agree on how to use a URI consistently - somebody can create a namespace, list and document a vocabulary of terms in that namespace in a human-readable format, and then everybody can just follow that.